-The Company accounts for derivative instruments, consisting of foreign currency forward contracts, pursuant to the provisions of Statement of Financial Accounting Standards No. 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133" ("SFAS 161"), effective at the beginning of the first quarter of fiscal year 2010.
+The Company accounts for derivative instruments, consisting of foreign currency forward contracts, pursuant to the provisions of SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133" ("SFAS 161"), effective at the beginning of the first quarter of fiscal year 2010.
 SFAS No. 161 was incorporated into ASC 815, Derivatives and Hedging ("ASC 815").
 ASC 815 requires the Company to measure derivative instruments at fair value and record them in the balance sheet as either an asset or liability and expands financial reporting about derivative instruments and hedging activities by requiring enhanced disclosures to enable investors to better understand their effects on an entity's financial position, results of operations and cash flows.
 The Company does not use derivative instruments for trading purposes.
-The Company did not enter into any foreign currency derivatives designed as cash flow hedges in the year ended April 30, 2013 (2012: none).

 ASC 815 also requires qualitative disclosures about objectives and strategies for using derivatives, quantitative disclosures about fair value amounts of and gains and losses on derivative instruments, and disclosures about credit-risk-related contingent features in derivative agreements.
-Following the guidance in ASC 815-40-15, the Company recorded the warrants issued as derivative instruments due to their exercise price being denominated in a currency other than the Company's U.S.dollar functional currency initially at fair value.
+Following the guidance in ASC 815-40-15, the Company recorded the warrants issued as derivative instruments due to their exercise price being denominated in a currency other than the Company's U.S. dollar functional currency initially at fair value.
 Subsequent changes in the fair value of the derivative instruments are recorded as a gain or loss in the Company's consolidated statements of operations.